Tok Pisin: Orthography

-Three of the digraphs (ai, au, and oi) denote diphthongs, while the fourth, ng, is used for both //ŋ// and //ŋɡ//.
+Three of the digraphs, ai, au, and oi, denote diphthongs; the fourth, ng, is used for both //ŋ// and //ŋɡ//.

+Prior to the creation of the current orthography by the colonial Department of Education in 1955 to increase literacy, colonial administrators spelled Tok Pisin etymologically, spelling each Tok Pisin word identically to its original spelling in the language that the word derived from.
+However, this spelling system did not have a standardized spelling of certain terms and often made incorrect assumptions about the etymology of certain words; older publications spelled Tok Pisin i as "he" when the word actually originates from English is or a term in an unknown Austronesian language.

+For example, a 1953 article in an Australian newspaper quotes a Papua New Guinean man as saying:Before, me fellow school long other fella mission, tasol imi hidim half talk, now Seven Day imi kamapim altogether talk.
+Me fellow please too much you go along house sick bilong Seven Day now kisim good fellow story now schoolim me fellow.
+Seven Day Mission something true.

+In current Tok Pisin orthography, this paragraph would be spelled as:Bipo, mipela skul long narapela misin, tasol i haitim hap tok, nau Sevin De i kamapim olgeta tok.
+Mipela plis tumas yu go long haus sik bilong Sevin De nau kisim gutpela stori nau skulim mipela.
+Sevin De Misin i samting tru.

+"In the past, I belonged another church, but it hid parts of the truth; the Seventh Day Adventist church reveals the whole truth.
+We often go to the Seventh Day Adventist hospital to get good information.
+The Seventh Day Adventist church is the true church."

 Phonology

 Tok Pisin has a smaller number of phonemes than its lexifier language, English.
 It has around 24 core phonemes: 5 vowels and around 19 consonants.
 This varies with the local substrate languages and the speaker's level of education.
 More educated speakers, and/or those where the substrate language(s) have larger phoneme inventories, may have as many as 10 distinct vowels.

 Nasal plus plosive offsets lose the plosive element in Tok Pisin; e.g., English hand becomes Tok Pisin han.
 Furthermore, voiced plosives become voiceless at the ends of words, so that English pig is rendered as pik in Tok Pisin.